 Barriers to the delivery of preconception care

-Pre-conception care is a crucial component for reproductive aged women due to its likely contribution to successful pregnancy outcomes.
-Nonetheless , it rarely receives as much as regard from this group especially due to a variety of reasons , namely:
+Pre-conception care is a crucial component for reproductive-aged women due to its likely contribution to successful pregnancy outcomes.
+Nonetheless , it rarely receives as much regard from this group especially due to a variety of reasons , namely:

 Accessibility challenges-Limited access to health facilities make it hard for women to obtain pre-conception care services.
 The long distances and few services are discouraging to most.
 Also, the poor pre-conception care referral systems result in poor referrals or lack thereof of referrals prompting the ineffective delivery of services.

-Lack of full planning for pregnancy Unplanned pregnancies positively correlated with the limited utilization of pre-pregnancy care services.Once a woman is pregnant , the preconception care does
+Lack of full planning for pregnancy -Unplanned pregnancies positively correlate with the limited utilization of pre-pregnancy care services.Once a woman is pregnant, the preconception care does not apply as it is intended for those who are planning for a pregnancy.

 Leave a Reply